GregoryAshton/PH3010_advanced_python/guides/getting_setup.md

 (PH3010) $ conda install git
 ```

+## Step 8: Getting a github account
+[Github](https://github.com/) is a website which enables collaborate use of `git` repositories.
+You'll learn what these means later on, but for now we can say simply that "git is to github what writing in a diary is to twitter".

+In this course, you will need a github account and SSH keys for authentication:

+1. Sign up for github for free [here](https://github.com/join)
+2. As a student, you can also take advantage of the [github student developer pack](https://education.github.com/pack) which provides access to free training and software.
+3. Finally, you need to add SSH keys [as described here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ## Step 8: Getting the notebooks for this course
 Once you have completed all the steps above, you are ready to download the course materials and get started using the following commands:
-1. Clone the course materials: `$ git clone https://github.com/GregoryAshton/PH3010_advanced_python.git`
+1. Clone the course materials: `$ git clone git@github.com:GregoryAshton/PH3010_advanced_python.git`
-2. Enter the directory: `cd PH3010_advanced_python`
+2. Enter the directory: `$ cd PH3010_advanced_python`
+3. Install the requirements: `$ pip install -r requirements.txt`
-3. Start a jupyter notebook: `jupyter notebook`
+4. Start a jupyter notebook: `$ jupyter notebook`
-4. Step 3 will open the notebook in a browser.
+5. Step 3 will open the notebook in a browser.
 If it does not, copy/paste the links given in the terminal into a browser or read the error message.

 Here is a quick video showing the essential steps needed.
 If these steps don't work for you, revisit the sections above (e.g. if something is not installed).